Invasion HistoryFirst Non-native North American Tidal Record: 2000

 Rzhavsky, A. V. (1991) Revision of Januinae (Polychaeta, Spirorbidae) in the Seas of the USSR, Zoologichaeskii Zhurrnal 70(8): 37-44

 Rzhhasky, A. V. (1991) Revision of Januinae (Polychaeta, Spirorbidae) in the seas of the USSR., Zoologicheskii Zhurnal 70(8): 37-45

 ten Hove, Harry A.; Kupriyanova, Elena (2009) Taxonomy of Serpulidae (Annelida, Polychaeta): The state of affairs, Zootaxa 2036: 1-126

 U.S. National Museum of Natural History 2002-2021 Invertebrate Zoology Collections Database. <missing description>

 Wehe, Thomas; Fiege, Dieter (2002) Annotated checklist of the polychaete species of the seas surrounding the Arabian Peninsula: Red Sea, Gulf of Aden, Arabian Sea, Gulf of Oman, Arabian Gulf., Fauna of Arabia 19: 7-238

-Wells, Christopher D. and 23 authors (2014) <missing title>, Massachusetts Office of Coastal Zone Management, Boston MA.
+Wells, Christopher D. and 23 authors (2014) Report on the 2013 rapid assessment survey of marine species at New England bays and harbors, Massachusetts Office of Coastal Zone Management, Boston MA.
 Pp. 32

 Woods Hole Oceanographic Institution, United States Navy Dept. Bureau of Ships (1952) Marine fouling and its prevention., United States Naval Institute., Washington, D.C..
 Pp. 165-206